Get your home holiday-ready 🎄 SEE ALL IDEAS

 Product Specs

 Toro brings all the benefits of heavy-duty gas snow blowers into the electric market with this serious two-stage design.
-It has a substantial steel auger and is made to last with a steel box and chute.
-We tested this on concrete and gravel and it proved impressive in both environments.
-The geared design means there are no shear pins to manage and replace.
-We found that very advantageous when snow blowing over gravel and rougher terrain.
+It’s made to last with a substantial steel auger, box, and chute.
+We tested this on concrete and gravel, and it proved impressive in both environments.
+Since its geared design means it doesn’t have shear pins to manage or replace, it’s well suited to blowing snow over either smooth or rough terrain.

-For small driveways and occasional use, single-stage models with more plastic are lighter, require less battery power, and handle small jobs well.
+For small driveways and occasional use, a single-stage model with more plastic will be lighter and require less battery power.
 But for folks living in mountain regions and northern zones that see heavy snowfall, this Toro is an exceptional unit.
-It can easily clear a large driveway on a single charge with the two batteries.
-It has a third battery slot if needed to manage bigger areas with fewer recharging sessions.
+During our tests, it easily cleared our large driveway on a single charge with its two batteries.
+It also has a third battery slot if you need to manage a larger area without having to recharge.

-Get the Toro electric snow blower at Ace Hardware.
+Get the Toro electric snow blower at Tractor Supply Co. or Toro.

 Best Bang for the Buck